Valencians

-The Valencian Community is politically divided in three provinces, from south to north: Alicante, Valencia and Castellon.
+The Valencian Community is politically divided in three provinces, from south to north: Alicante, Valencia and Castellón.
 Its capital is the city of Valencia.

 Historical background

-In 1237, the Moorish taifa of Valencia was taken by king James I the Conqueror of the Crown of Aragon.
+In 1237, the Andalusi Taifa of Valencia was taken by king James I the Conqueror of the Crown of Aragon.
 The population of the new kingdom was by far mostly Muslim, so the crown started a campaign of repopulation of the lands with Christians, as usual in the Reconquista.
 The new Christian arrivals came from Catalonia and Aragon.
 Aragonese presence was most dominant in the interior parts of the kingdom (as can be assumed by geographical factors); those Aragonese from the eastern comarcas of Aragon (Matarranya, Casp, Baix Cinca, Llitera and Ribargorça) would have brought with them Catalan language varieties, whereas the rest of Aragonese settlers would've brought eastern Spanish and Aragonese varieties which would mix into Churro Spanish, which in much of the interior is the traditional language, as Valencian is in the coast, where most of the new inhabitants had Catalan or, less usual, Occitan origins.

-The Baix Segura and Vinalopó comarcas were a lands disputed between the crowns of Castile and Aragon since the Reconquista, this being because they were conquered by Aragon but reserved for Castile under a treaty, hence they were repopulated by people from both crowns at different times, and the Alt Vinalopó (Villena influence area) was actually part of Murcia (Albacete province) until the nineteenth century.
+The Vega Baja del Segura and Vinalopó comarcas/comarques were lands disputed between the crowns of Castile and Aragon since the Reconquista, this being because they were conquered by Aragon but reserved for Castile under a treaty, hence they were repopulated by people from both crowns at different times, and the Alt Vinalopó (Villena influence area) was actually part of Murcia (Albacete province) until the nineteenth century.
 Following the Black Death and later the Expulsion of the Moriscos, the then Valencian-speaking Bajo Segura (to which Orihuela and Torrevieja belong) is said to have been resettled mostly by people from Murcia, eventually defining the language border there (see Panocho dialect).
-The Requena comarca was, like the Alt Vinalopó, part of Castile (Cuenca province) until the mid-nineteenth century (1851).
+The Requena comarca was, like the Alto Vinalopó, part of Castile (Cuenca province) until the mid-nineteenth century (1851).